Coyote & Wildlife Reporting

-Mansfield Animal Care and Control are primarily trained and equipped to handle domestic pet issues, ordinance enforcement of animal related ordinances, and loose pets or livestock.
-Wildlife are not domesticated animals and are a vital part of the ecosystem, even in heavily populated areas. wildlife, particularly Coyotes, cannot be safely trapped in most cases and if they are trapped cannot be successfully be relocated.
-As a general rule it is not good practice to remove wildlife, even from urban areas.
-The most common practice used by the majority of cities nationally is to implement a Wildlife Management Plan and make sure the citizens are aware of the behavioral patterns and natural lifestyle practices of wildlife in order to coexists with all forms of wildlife.
+Mansfield Animal Care & Control are primarily trained and equipped to handle domestic pet issues, ordinance enforcement of animal related ordinances, and loose pets or livestock.
+Wildlife are not domesticated animals and are a vital part of the ecosystem, even in heavily populated areas.
+Wildlife, particularly Coyotes, cannot be safely trapped in most cases and if they are trapped cannot be successfully relocated.
+As a general rule, it is not good practice to remove wildlife, even from urban areas.
+The most common practice used by the majority of cities is to implement a Wildlife Management Plan and ensure residents are aware of the behavioral patterns and natural lifestyle practices of wildlife in order to coexist with all forms of wildlife.

-Should this not work a citizen should call for Animal Care and Control or if in imminent danger, call 911.
+Should this not work, a citizen should call Animal Care & Control or if in imminent danger, call 911.

 In most cases a coyote will not approach a human unless that human has a food source.
-Pets are definitely considered a source of food for urban coyotes as their natural food sources are limited in populated areas.
-Citizens who live close to parks, fields, golf courses or any other area with open, uninhabited areas close by, should be aware that wildlife does exists in those areas and pets should not be unattended, even in fenced yards.
+Pets are definitely considered a source of food for urban coyotes, as their natural food soruces are limited in populated areas.
+Citizens who live close to parks, fields, golf courses or any other area with open, uninhabited areas close by, should be aware that wildlife does exist in those areas and pets should not be unattended, even in fences yards.

-All pets are required to be on a leash, including cats, unless they are contained in a fenced yard and citizens should be aware that when walking a pet on a leash in a wooded area, or close to any possible wildlife habitat, there is a danger of being approached by various forms of wildlife seeking food.
-Normally humans are not in danger when this occurs and should therefore be very animated and vocal in trying to scare the predator away but keep in mind that you are holding what the predator considers to be a food source and an attack on the food source is possible.
-There is nothing that Animal Care and Control can do to eliminate this threat.
-There are no magic solutions to coexisting with wildlife so each citizen should be aware of the potential threat of wildlife.
-Should a citizen have a wildlife sighting and have questions about what they should do, Mansfield Animal Care and Control should be able to answer any questions.
+All pets are required to be on a leash, including cats, unless they are contained in a fenced yard and residents should be aware that when walking a pet on a leash in a wooded area, or close to any possible wildlife habitat, there is a danger of being approached by various forms of wildlife seeking food.
+Normally humans are not in danger when this occurs and should therefore be animated and vocal in trying to scare the predator away.
+Keep in mind that your pet you are holding is what the predator considers to be a food source and an attack on the food source is possible.
+There is nothing that Animal Care & Control can do to eliminate this threat.
+There are unfortunately no perfect solutions to coexisting with wildlife, so each resident should be aware of the potential threat of wildlife.
+Should a citizen have a wildlife sighting and have questions about what they should do, Mansfield Animal Care & Control should be able to answer any questions.